TBMCPlugins/TBMC-Blueprint/Plugins/Overview.md

-rough draft, some of these plugins might be combined
+(rough draft, some of these plugins might be combined -- for example, per-world and hardcore)

---

 WORLD